protontypes/open-sustainable-technology/README.md

 - [DynACof](https://github.com/VEZY/DynACof) - Process-based model computes plot-scale Net Primary Productivity, carbon allocation, growth, yield, energy, and water balance of coffee plantations according to management.
 - [EU forest tree point data](https://gitlab.com/openlandmap/eu-forest-tree-point-data) - A compilation of analysis-ready point data for the purpose of vegetation and Potential Natural Vegetation mapping for the EU.
 - [iNaturalist](https://github.com/inaturalist/inaturalist) - Helps you identify the plants and animals around you.
+- [Wildbook](https://github.com/WildMeOrg/Wildbook) - Blends structured wildlife research with artificial intelligence, citizen science, and computer vision to speed population analysis and develop new insights to help fight extinction.

 ### Ice and Poles